 The following resources and documents are for the incoming 2017-18 JVs currently placed in our program:

-Please download, print, and mail the following items to JVC Northwest at P.O.
+Please mail or email the following items to JVC Northwest email@example.com or P.O.
 Box 22125, Portland, OR 97269.
-All documents must be original (no faxes or emails).

 The following forms are to be submitted after you have been notified of conditional acceptance into the JVC Northwest program: